Western Railway Corridor: Infrastructure before development

-Advocates of the project argue that key transport infrastructure should be built prior to development and may actually encourage development to take place.
-Land use and settlement strategies are in place in all of the counties along the route of the WRC as a result of direct initiatives by the County Development Boards and County Councils concerned.
-In addition the WRC is specified as a key infrastructural objective in the County Development Plans of Clare, Galway, Mayo and Sligo as well as the Regional Planning Guidelines of the West Regional Authority.
+Advocates of the project argue that the WRC should be built prior to other developments and may encourage that development to take place.
+The WRC is specified as a key infrastructural objective in the County Development Plans of Clare, Galway, Mayo and Sligo as well as the Regional Planning Guidelines of the West Regional Authority.

-Project opponents, however, argue that the local councils are not following land use policies that would create centres of population density around the railway stations along this route, but instead are continuing to permit isolated rural housing.
+Project opponents, however, argue that the local councils are not following land use policies that would create centres of population density around the railway stations along the proposed route, but instead continuing to permit isolated rural housing.

-A talk took place in Tuam on 22nd October 2022.

 Timeline for reopening

 Expert Working Group Report

 An Expert Working Group, headed by Pat McCann, CEO of Jurys Doyle Hotels, reported to the Minister for Transport regarding the prospects for reopening some or all of the route.
 The group was set up by Minister Séamus Brennan at the urging of West-on-Track in June 2004 and delivered its report to Minister Martin Cullen in May 2005.

 The report recommended the reopening of most of the Corridor in three phases and the deferral of the reopening of the northernmost section: